Watch to win tickets to the Eagles Hotel California 2022 Tour

 4. Odds of Winning.
 The odds of winning depend on the number and queue position of callers.

 5. Prize(s).
 There will be five (5) winners in this Sweepstakes.
-There will be (1) winner selected DAILY Monday-Friday between January 10, 2022, and January 14, 2022.
-The winners will receive two (2) tickets to the Eagles Hotel California 2022 Tour.
+There will be (1) winner selected DAILY Monday-Friday between January 17, 2022, and January 21, 2022.
+The winners will receive two (2) tickets to the Eagles Hotel California 2022 Tour Contest.

 The approximate retail value of the prize package is $259.00.
 Entrants can win only once.